psidex/playlist2podcast/README.md

-Once you have that setup you can simply put the URL to each generated `podcast.xml` into your chosen podcast app, for example `https://podcasts.example.com/test/podcast.xml` where `test` is the name of the directory that p2p saved the podcasts data to.
+Once you have that setup you can simply put the URL to each generated `podcast.xml` into your chosen podcast app, for example `https://podcasts.example.com/test/podcast.xml` where `test` is the name of the directory that p2p saved a podcasts data to.

 ## Running & Config